Links Related To New Apartments Moving Checklists:

 Here it is - the final month before the move!

 - Items of Value.
-List out all of the valuable items you own, and whether or not they require special attention from the movers.
+List out all the valuable items you own.
+Ask yourself whether these items require special attention from the movers.

 - Use Up What You Will be Buying More of.
 Eat foods and use supplies that you don’t want to move.